Brixentes: Geography

-It is unclear however where in the Alps the Brixentes actually lived.
-Since they are listed on the Tropaeum Alpium between the Calucones and the Lepontii, modern-day eastern Switzerland or Vorarlberg seems a possible location, which would further corroborate the corresponding information given by Strabo about the Brigántioi and by Ptolemy about the Brixántai.
+There is no scholarly consensus where in the Alps the Brixentes actually lived.

+Some scholars have pointed out that they are listed on the Tropaeum Alpium between the Calucones and the Lepontii, which would make modern-day eastern Switzerland or western Austria (in particular the area around Bregenz) a possible location.
+This would further corroborate the corresponding information given by Strabo about the Brigántioi and by Ptolemy about the Brixántai.

-Another theory, inspired by the similarity to the place name, suggests to locate them at the confluence of the Eisack and Rienz rivers in modern-day South Tyrol, near the modern city of Brixen (if reconstructed as *Brigsa/Brigsina).
+Drawing on the similarity of the place name, some scholars have located the Brixentes at the confluence of the Eisack and Rienz rivers in modern-day South Tyrol, near the modern city of Brixen, which, according to this theory, could be reconstructed as *Brigsa, or *Brigsina.
+This would place their territory south of the Isarci, west of the Saevates, east of the Venostes.

 History

 They are mentioned by Pliny the Elder as one of the Alpine tribes conquered by Rome in 16–15 BC, and whose name was engraved on the Tropaeum Alpium.